 POTFF Physical Therapists

-Leidos's Military & Veterans Health Solutions Group anticipates several openings for Physical Therapists at various locations to support the Protection of the Force and Family (POTFF) Contract.
+Leidos's Military & Veterans Health Solutions Group anticipates several openings for Physical Therapists at various locations to support the Preservation of the Force and Family (POTFF) Contract.

 PTs provide evaluation, treatment, and rehabilitation of musculoskeletal conditions.
 They are licensed independent practitioners and credentialed as direct care providers in specific military HPP settings.
 As such, the contractor shall evaluate and treat patients with or without referrals.
 This shall include the referral of patients to other staff members that fall within their scope of care.
 The contractor PT shall provide the following service in support of POTFF HPP:

 · Provides musculoskeletal injury care, utilizing approved supplemental clinical privileges including the ordering of imaging studies, laboratory tests, basic pharmaceuticals, and referrals to specialty providers.

 · Directly supervises the PT Tech and PT Assistant within their scope of practice.